Swathes of purple are blooming in southeastern Tassie.

 Five varieties of lavender are grown on the farm, each offering a unique fragrance and colour while supporting pollinators such as bees and butterflies.
 These include Lavandula angustifolia ‘Bee’, Lavandula angustifolia ‘Pacific Blue’, Lavandula × intermedia ‘Grosso’, Lavandula × intermedia ‘Riverina Alan’, and Lavandula × intermedia ‘Riverina Thomas’.

-Flowers will also be used to create a range of products, and any surplus will be shared with the local Tasmanian lavender-growing community.
+The flowers will also be used to create a range of sweet-smelling products, and any surplus will be shared with the local Tasmanian lavender-growing community.
 “We’re hoping it will be a great accompaniment to our orchards and the estate’s overall offering, particularly by spring and summer this year," said Black.

 More to see and do at the estate

-The property is set to become a must-stop on the way to the Tasman Peninsula as well as a destination in its own right.
-Visitors can make the most of the experience by staying in one of the cosy pods or spacious pavilion rooms, which overlook the bucolic setting.
+The property is set to become a must-stop on the way to the Tasman Peninsula.
+Visitors can make the most of the experience by staying in one of the cosy pods or spacious pavilion rooms which overlook the bucolic setting.
 Spend your day indulging in seasonal, farm-driven dishes at the onsite restaurant Orani, going apple or cherry picking, and meeting the menagerie of friendly farm animals, including alpacas, geese, horses and chickens.

 Details